comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 Here are some possibilities:

 - Building an experimental peer-to-peer application so that people can use it to trade test coins or small amounts of real coins.
-- Extend our recent [implementation](https://github.com/comit-network/thor) of [generalised Bitcoin-compatible channels](https://eprint.iacr.org/2020/476.pdf) with support for atomic swaps between Monero and off-chain Bitcoin.
+- Extend our recent [implementation](https://github.com/comit-network/thor) of [generalised Bitcoin-compatible channels](https://eprint.iacr.org/2020/476.pdf) with support for atomic swaps between monero and off-chain bitcoin.
 - Move on to a different cryptocurrency pair altogether, and possibly apply some of the learnings garnered during this project.

 In any case, we will likely get to all of those at some point in the future.